elastic/rally/docs/developing.rst

 * `Race Control`: is responsible for proper execution of the race.
 It sets up all components and acts as a high-level controller.
 * `Mechanic`: can build and prepare a benchmark candidate for the race.
 It checks out the source, builds Elasticsearch, provisions and starts the cluster.
 * `Track`: is a concrete benchmarking scenario, e.g. the logging benchmark.
 It defines the data set to use.
+* `Challenge`: is the specification on what benchmarks should be run and its configuration (e.g. index, then run a search benchmark with 1000 iterations)
-* `TrackSetup`: is a concrete system configuration for a benchmark, e.g. Elasticsearch default settings.
-Note: There are some lose ends in the code due to the porting efforts.
-The implementation is very likely to change significantly.
+* `Car`: is a concrete system configuration for a benchmark, e.g. an Elasticsearch single-node cluster with default settings.
 * `Driver`: drives the race, i.e. it is executing the benchmark according to the track specification.
 * `Reporter`: A reporter tells us how the race went (currently only after the fact).

-When implementing a new benchmark, create a new file in `track` and create a new `Track` and one or more `TrackSetup` instances.
-See `track/geonames_track.py` for an example.
+When implementing a new benchmark, create a new file in ``track`` and create a new ``Track`` and one or more ``Challenge`` instances.
+See ``track/geonames_track.py`` for an example and the :doc:`tutorial on adding benchmarks </adding_benchmarks>`.
 The new track will be picked up automatically.
-You can run Rally with your track by issuing `esrally --track=your-track-name`.
-All available tracks can be listed with `esrally list tracks`.
+You can run Rally with your track by issuing ``esrally --track=your-track-name``.
+All available tracks can be listed with ``esrally list tracks``.

 How to contribute code
 ----------------------